-In Belgium this applies for child benefits, social assistance benefits, war pensions and benefits in case of a work-related accident or sickness for a person without any other income.
+In Belgium this applies for child benefits, study allowances, social assistance benefits, war pensions and benefits in case of a work-related accident or sickness for a person without any other income.

-2.6.3 Tax allowances
+2.6.3 Tax deductions

-Here, we define tax allowances as any amount subtracted from pre-tax income (including social insurance contributions).
-Differently from Verbist (2004) there is no distinction between those that are fixed amounts (tax allowances) and those whose level is a function of pre-tax income (deductions).
+Here, we define tax deductions as any amount subtracted from pre-tax income (including social insurance contributions).